Cowan Museum of History & Science

 • The physical condition of the artifact: Due to limited resources, we are not able to accept objects in poor condition and in need of conservation.

-• Legal and ethical considerations: We must ensure that the artifact was acquired legally and ethically, and that it has clear title and provenance.
+• Legal and ethical issues: To the best of our ability, we must guarantee that the artifact was acquired legally and ethically, and that it has clear title and provenance.

-• What is needed to care for the object: In the past, we accepted many artifacts that museum staff eventually discovered could not be provided long term care, conservation, storage, and security.
+• What is needed to care for the object: In the past, we accepted many artifacts which our staff eventually discovered could not be provided long term care, conservation, storage, and security.
 Therefore, it is essential to understand what is needed for the object’s care (space, environmental controls, security, and resources) before making a decision to accept it.

-• Intellectual and historical value: The artifact should have intellectual or historical value, and support the museum's goals in research, interpretation and exhibition.
-Our staff enjoys hearing memories and stories about an object being offered by a potential donor, and views that type of information as valuable.
+• Intellectual and historical value: The artifact should have intellectual or historical value, and support the museum's objectives in research, interpretation, and exhibition.
+Our staff delights in hearing memories and stories about an object being offered by a potential donor, and views that type of information as valuable.

-• Public trust and accountability: Accessioning indicates a museum's commitment to holding the artifact in the public trust.
-This means that we are accountable for its preservation and availability for public benefit, research, education, and enjoyment.
+• Public trust and accountability: Accessioning an object is a responsibility to hold the object in public trust.
+This means that we are accountable for its preservation and access for the benefit of the public, for research, education, and enjoyment.

 Please contact Robin Grotke, Director, if you are interested in donating an artifact or geological specimen to the Cowan Museum.
 She may be reached at: robin.grotke@duplinnc.gov, or (910) 296-2149.